NicoleVou/NicoleVou.github.io/_posts/2017-03-05-Week-Seven-SWE.md

 ---

 ### Experience in this class
 We discussed some of the strange properties Python has in regards to subclasses and function arguments.
 We learned about argument unpacking, numerous arguments, and sending in arguments with a dictionary.
+Alot of the week was spent studying for the test we had on Thursday.

 ### Past week
 This past week I took two midterms, one in Computer Networks and one in SWE.
 I worked on my computer graphics project, got some tickets done at Under Armour, and completed my online accouting homework.
+Since I hurt my wrist in gymnastics, I swam a couple times at Greg's outdoor lap pool for excercise.

 This SWE test took me off guard.
 Since I was in Downing's class last semester and I assumed the tests would be very similar.
 I was ill-prepared for an all multiple choice test (I expected short answer questions) and did not do as well as I would have liked.
 Like Big Sean, I will bounce back and ace the final exam.